sudeepnarkar/sudeepnarkar.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>I am software engineer.
-I like writing elegant, robust and maintainble code to solve difficult engineering problems.</p>
+<p>I am a software engineer.
+I am deeply interested in Data Science and Distributed Systems.
+I am passionate about writing elegant, robust and extensible code for software systems or applications that operate at scale and have a meaningful impact on the world. </p>

 <h2>Skills</h2>